What is CPAP?

 The Children’s Hospital has a limited supply of CPAP machines.
 For this reason you will be required to rent or purchase the machine.
 There are many outlets that provide this and you will be provided with the contact details of these outlets.
 Hire costs vary depending upon the type of machine your child requires.
 Please advise us if you have a health care card, so we can assist any application for purchase or funding.

 How long will your child need to use CPAP?

 Some children continue to have sleep apnoea after surgery and will need to use CPAP as a long term treatment.
-For some children we know CPAP will be needed long-term because surgery is not a treatment option.
-In these cases your child will need to see their Sleep/Respiratory doctor every 3 – 6 months (as instructed by your Sleep doctor).
+For some children, we know CPAP will be needed long-term because surgery is not a treatment option.
+In these cases your child will need to see their Sleep/Respiratory doctor every 6-12 months (as instructed by your Sleep doctor).
 Your child will also need to have further sleep studies every 6 - 12 months.
 The use of repeat sleep studies allows us to monitor the progress of your child’s sleep breathing and the need for CPAP.

-When your child is discharged home on CPAP, you are eligible for the ‘Essential Medical Equipment Payment’ at Centrelink.
-This is an annual payment of $140.
+When your child is discharged home on CPAP, you may be eligible for the ‘Essential Medical Equipment Payment’ at Centrelink if you hold a health care / carers card.
+This is an annual payment.
 An application needs to be completed by you and your doctor to take to Centrelink.